ChildLine support needed more than ever, says Dame Esther Rantzen

 Become a volunteer

-A child contacts Childline every 25 seconds and, right now, we can only respond to 3 out of every 4 children who need our help.
+A child contacts Childline every 25 seconds and, right now, we aren't able to respond to 1 in 3 children who need our help.
 But you can help make sure we respond to every one.

 Just 4 hours out of your week can help thousands of children and young people in a variety of roles.
 Sometimes all they need is someone like you who has the time to listen.